xxxnell/how-do-vits-work/README.md

-## Caution: Investigate Loss Landscapes and Hessians With L2 Regularization on Augmented Datasets
+## Investigate Loss Landscapes and Hessians With L2 Regularization on Augmented Datasets

-Two common mistakes ⚠️ are investigating loss landscapes and Hessians (1) *'without considering L2 regularization'* on (2) *'clean datasets'*.
+Two common mistakes are investigating loss landscapes and Hessians (1) *'without considering L2 regularization'* on (2) *'clean datasets'*.
 However, note that NNs are optimized with L2 regularization on augmented datasets.
 Therefore, it is appropriate to visualize *'NLL + L2'* on *'augmented datasets'*.
-Measuring criteria without L2 on clean datasets would give incorrect (even opposite) results.
+Measuring criteria without L2 on clean datasets would give incorrect results.